Basement Remodeling:

 According to Jessica Zernike in the article Basement Ideas: A Comprehensive Guide To Transforming Your Basement, a basement can be a great space with appropriate planning.
 For instance, if you’re planning a guest room in the basement, add a bathroom.
 If the basement is too big for an adult game room, use dividers to create spaces for other uses.

 The open plan is best for smaller areas.
-Remove divider walls and use colors, décor, and lighting to delineate zones.
+Remove divider walls and use colors, décor, and lighting to delineate zones and make basement walls look bigger.
 For instance, an adult relaxation area can be created with dim lighting, a large rug, and a comfortable sectional sofa while an adult crafting area can be created by using bright lights, storage shelves, and a sturdy work table.

 For a basement home theater, use darker color tones for better viewing pleasure.
 According to Zernike, however, bold and strong colors can make a basement ceiling “lower than it really is,” and the room seems smaller.
 On the other hand, you can use neutral colors for tables, sofas, and shelves; white, taupe, and gray for a more expansive feel.
 To add character and drama, bold and strong colors can be reserved for small accessories, vases, rugs, curtains, and throw pillows, Zernike adds.